umfhero/WoodMek-NeoForge-1.21/README.md

 </a>

 <h1><strong>WoodMek</strong></h1>
-WookMek is a 1.21 NeoForge Minecraft Mod which adds wood-based materials with deep Mekanism integration and cross-mod compatibility.
+Wood Mekanism or WookMek for short is a 1.21 NeoForge Minecraft Mod which adds wood-based materials with deep Mekanism integration and cross-mod compatibility.
 Features custom recipes via datapacks.
 ### Latest Release 5.0.0
 </div>